xmos/sw_usb_audio/doc/rst/programming.rst

 ***************************

-The following sections provide a guide on how to program the USB Audio applications including information on project structure, build configurations and creating your own custom USB audio applications.
+The following sections provide a guide on how to program the USB Audio applications including information on project structure, build configurations and creating custom USB audio applications.

 .. toctree::